 - Marge Werner and Beth McManus of the School Committee volunteered to sit on the Superintendent Search Committee who will be responsible for screening prospects.
 In the event that Werner has a scheduling conflict (she was not in attendance at the Monday night School Committee meeting), Tom Golota offered to stand-in.

 - The Committee voted to authorize chairperson Beth McManus to sign the State Financial End-of-Year Report, which must be submitted to the state by the end of October.
 At the present time, it being looked over by Town Accountant James Puello to be checked for errors.
 According to Ansay, this report “indicates where every cent of the school budget is spent.”

 - Changes to the school handbook were voted in to include information about a 504 Plan.
 Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits discrimination on the basis of disability in programs and activities that receive federal financial assistance.
 This law protects a person who has a physical or mental impairment that substantially limits one or more major life activities.

 - The School Committee voted to approve the principal contracts for 2011-2012.

 - Committee member Tom Golota gave an update on the high school building project.
 He noted that right now, the Project Committee is weighing what the needs are, versus what would be nice to have to stay within the budget.

-The Committee also reminded residents that the opening ceremony for the track and bleachers will be held this Friday before the homecoming football game.
+The Committee also reminded residents that the s will be held this Friday before the homecoming football game.